 Did you know we should be aware of how much processed meat like bacon and sausages we eat?

-- Most large retailers have their own healthier ranges of foods and drinks and highlight these on pack, but you can also read the nutrition information on the label, to check how much total fat, saturated fat, sugars and salt they contain.
-Click here for more information on reading food labels.
+Most large retailers have their own healthier ranges of foods and drinks and highlight these on pack, but you can also read the nutrition information on the label, to check how much total fat, saturated fat, sugars and salt they contain.
+For more information read our page on looking at labels.

 Examples of the calorie content of oils and salad dressings